edgar971/personal-blog/src/pages/getting-started-with-ecto-part-2/index.md

 date: '2018-10-03'
 ---

 Welcome to part two of Getting Started with Ecto.
 In the last post, we covered how to install and configure Ecto in our application.
-In this post, we will cover migrations, schemas, and changesets in Ecto.
+In this post we will cover migrations, schemas, and changesets in Ecto.

 ## Migrations